JimmyMars/leargit/readme.txt

-Learn how to use Git.
+Learn how to use Update Git.
-Hello Git.
+Hello Update Git.